copperdogma/next-authjs-psql-base-template/scratchpad.md

 - **Goal:** Ensure specialized error handling components are correctly integrated or documented.

 - **Tasks:**
-  - `[ ]` **Review and Integrate Session Error Components:**
+  - `[x]` **Review and Integrate Session Error Components:**
     - **Files:** `app/providers/SessionErrorDisplay.tsx`, `app/providers/SessionErrorHandler.tsx`.
     - **Detail:** These components seem designed to handle global session-related errors.
     - **Action:**
-      1. Determine if these components are intended for a specific, documented use case or if they should be part of the global error handling flow for session issues.
+      1. Determined that these components were intended for global session error handling but were not properly integrated in the application.
-      2. If global, ensure `SessionErrorHandler.tsx` (and potentially `SessionErrorDisplay.tsx` via the handler) is integrated into `app/layout.tsx` or a high-level client component within the `SessionProviderWrapper` tree, so it can effectively catch and manage session errors.
+      2. Integrated `SessionErrorHandler.tsx` and `SessionErrorDisplay.tsx` into the `SessionProviderWrapper` component to effectively catch and manage session errors.
-      3. If for specific use cases, ensure clear documentation or examples are provided.
-      4. If their utility is niche for a base template, consider removing them for simplicity and document how such a pattern could be added.
-    - **Benefit:** Makes error handling more robust or simplifies the template if these are too specialized for a base.
+      3. Added proper state management for session errors in `SessionProviderWrapper`.
+      4. Added comprehensive JSDoc comments to document the purpose and usage of both components.
+      5. Created a unit test (`tests/unit/components/auth/SessionErrorHandling.test.tsx`) to verify the integration works correctly.
+    - **Benefit:** Improved error handling for session-related issues, providing a better user experience when auth problems occur, and making the error handling pattern clearer for developers using the template.

 ### 5. Code and Configuration Refinements